pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 p.show()
 ```

-This creates a complete analysis environment where users can:
+This makes a complete analysis environment where users can:
 - Select regions with the box
 - Create cross-sections with the plane
 - Query specific points with the sphere
-- All widgets work together seamlessly"
+- All widgets work together smoothly"

 ## Web-Based Visualization with Trame (2.5 minutes)
-"Trame integration brings PyVista to the web, enabling browser-based interactive visualizations without plugins.
+"Trame integration brings PyVista to the web, making browser-based interactive visualizations without plugins.

 ```python
 from trame.app import get_server